awsdocs/amazon-ec2-user-guide/doc_source/terminating-instances.md

 + ACPI shutdown will be initiated\.
 + The instance will shut down when the graceful shutdown process exits\.
 There is no configurable OS shutdown time\.

-**Lifecycle Hooks and Auto Scaling**

-For instances launched in Amazon EC2 Auto Scaling groups, you can add a lifecycle hook to your Auto Scaling group to perform custom actions, such as sending large log files, when an instance is terminated\.
-When a scale\-in event occurs, a Spot Instance is interrupted, an instance fails a health check, or you manually terminate an instance, the Auto Scaling group stops sending traffic to the **terminating** instance\.
-If you added a lifecycle hook to your group, the instance enters a **Terminating:Wait** state where it continues to run until either you call the CompleteLifecycleAction API or the timeout period ends\.
-For more information, see [ Amazon EC2 Auto Scaling Lifecycle Hooks](https://docs.aws.amazon.com/autoscaling/ec2/userguide/lifecycle-hooks.html)\.

 ## Terminating an Instance<a name="terminating-instances-console"></a>

 You can terminate an instance using the AWS Management Console or the command line\.